bacalhau-project/bacalhau/docs/references/cli/job/run/index.md

     - Description: Shows any warnings that occur during the job submission.

 - `--wait`:
     - Description: Waits for the job to finish execution.
+To set this to false, use --wait=false
     - Default: `true`

 - `--wait-timeout-secs int`: